Jaycedam/mac-setup/README.md

 - Installs [Homebrew](https://brew.sh).
 - Restores current backup:
-  - symlink dotfiles from the repo to the home folder (.config folder, .zshrc).
+  - Symlinks dotfiles from the repo to the home folder (.config folder, .zshrc).
   - Installs packages listed in a [Brewfile](Brewfile) using Homebrew.
-- Changes some macOS default preferences, full list [here](modules/preferences.sh).
+- Changes some macOS default preferences; see full list [here](modules/preferences.sh).
 - Creates a blank Firefox profile with [Betterfox's](https://github.com/yokoffing/BetterFox) user.js.

 ## Screenshots
 > [!NOTE]
-> I don't update these often, so they can be out of date.
+> I don't update these often, so they may be out of date.

 ### Wezterm and Neovim
 ![Wezterm and Neovim](images/wezterm.webp)